 Eric obtained Bachelor`s and Master`s degrees in Kinesiology and Sports Medicine from Laurentian and Lakehead Universities.
 He then completed his Physiotherapy degree at McMaster University in 2001.
 After years of subsequent training Eric received his Diploma in Advanced Manual & Manipulative Therapy, thus is a Fellow with the Canadian Academy of Manipulative Physiotherapy (FCAMPT). http://manippt.org

 Since joining in 2006, Eric loves being part of the Killens Reid health care team.
-He focusses his patient care not only through his Manual and Exercise Therapy, but also by several other methods.
+He focuses his patient care not only through his Manual and Exercise Therapy, but also by several other methods.
 Having become a Functional Dry Needling Practitioner™ (from Kinetacore), Eric finds that his patients get even better success in achieving their functional goals and symptom relief.
 His training in Running Injury Prevention and Treatment has simplified the return-to-run process.
 He has extensive experience in dizziness treatment and received his Certification in Vestibular Rehabilitation from Emory University in Atlanta.
 He is thus able to distinguish causes of dizziness and balance problems, and treats with repositioning techniques, adaptation / habituation / balance / vision exercises, plus neck / head manual therapy.
 Also, following additional Concussion Rehab courses, he can effectively tease out different factors contributing to post-concussion syndrome, and treat them accordingly.

-Eric is licensed to practise physiotherapy in Ontario and Québec.
+Eric is licensed to practice physiotherapy in Ontario and Québec.
 A former Canadian Cross-Country Ski Team member, he still keeps in shape with his family by skiing, cycling, running, swimming, paddling and singing!